Two killed in BGB anti-narcotics drive in Teknaf

 Two suspected drug peddlers have been killed in a so-called shootout with Border Guard Bangladesh, or BGB, in Cox’s Bazar’s Teknaf.

-The incident occurred in the Domdomia area adjoining the Naf River under Teknaf’s Nhilla Union in the early hours of Wednesday, said BGB Teknaf-2 Battalion Commander Lt Col Md Faisal Hassan Khan.
+The incident occurred in the Hoikong area adjoining the Naf River around 2:30am on Wednesday, said Maj Shariful Islam Jomaddar, deputy commanding officer of BGB Battalion-2 in Teknaf.

-The dead were identified as Jabed Mia, 34, and Md Asmaul Saudagar, 35, on the basis of the national ID cards they were carrying, according to the BGB.
+The dead were identified as Habibur Rahman, 20, and Mohamed Kamal, 22.
+Rahman was the resident of Maheshkhalia Para in Teknaf and Kamal, a Rohingya refugee who lived in Balukhali camp-11 in Ukhiya.

-BGB patrolling officers signalled a group of men to stop as they advanced from the direction of the Naf River, said Commander Faisal.
-At that time, the men opened fire on the border security troopers, forcing them to retalitate.
+A BGB team ambushed on the brink of Naf River in Hoikong area after being tipped off about a big consignment of drugs smuggled from Myanmar, said Jomaddar.

-BGB recovered 10,000 methamphetamine-based yaba tablets, a gun and three bullets from the spot, he said.
+BGB recovered 100,000 yaba pills and several weapons from the spot, he said.

 More stories